-Important: This feature requires a Cloudera Enterprise license.
+Important: This feature is available only with a Cloudera Enterprise license.
 It is not available in Cloudera Express.
-See Managing Licenses for more information.
+For information on Cloudera Enterprise licenses, see Managing Licenses.

 Using a previously saved JSON document that contains the Cloudera Manager configuration data, you can restore that configuration to a running cluster.